 If you want to stay inside Cape Breton Highlands National Park and truly be in nature, the best place to stay is a Parks Canada campsite!
 There are seven campsites throughout Cape Breton Highlands National Park in Cheticamp, Corney Brook, Fishing Cove, Macintosh Brook, Big Intervale, Broad Cove, and Ingonish Beach.

 The campsites have various levels of service.
-The biggest campsites are Cheticamp, Broad Cove, and Ingonish Beach, which offer showers and flush toilets.
+The largest ones are in Cheticamp, Broad Cove, and Ingonish Beach, which offer showers and flush toilets.

-These campsites also have oTENTiks, which is a great option if you want a bit more comfort while still being in the wild.
+These campsites also offer oTENTiks, a great option if you want a bit more comfort while still being in the wild.
 The tents are already set up with beds inside, so you don’t have to worry about bringing your own camping gear.
-Unfortunately, the oTENTiks aren’t being rented this year due to COVID, but they will hopefully be back next year!

 The campsite near Ingonish beach looks gorgeous – imagine waking up next to this!